WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashtotlaplus/README.md

 - This serves as a feature checklist for the developer of the translator
 - This documents design decisions, notes and potential roadblocks involved

+## Variables:

+- transtaken
+- conf
+- scopes used

 ## Overview:

 - Leaf states become singleton sets of strings which bear their name